WhiteflagProtocol/whiteflag-standard/README.md

 Markdown is a plain text formatting syntax; see [RFC 7763](https://tools.ietf.org/html/rfc7763) or [Wikipedia](https://en.wikipedia.org/wiki/Markdown) for more information on this media type.
 Using Markdown allows the standard to be easily maintained and to be published in other formats, such as html or pdf.

 Along with the standard, a number of artefacts with parts of the specification described in a structured language ([JSON](https://tools.ietf.org/html/rfc7159)) will be published.
 This allows for fast and interoperable implementation.
-The following artefacts are planned to be made available:
+The following artefacts are currenlty planned to be made available:

 * `WhiteflagMessageSchema.json`: JSON schema of the Whiteflag message structure and field syntax